 |37||Hanover Insurance Co||4,385|

 *A couple of notes on the auto insurance companies above and special eligibility: AAA / Western United Insurance had the best rates in most of the cities we saw, but you have to have an AAA membership ($60/year in dues) in order to qualify.
-Teachers Auto Insurance of NJ only insures member of the education and school community while USAA covers only members, both active and retired, of the military and their families.
+Teachers Auto Insurance of NJ only insures member of the education and school community while USAA covers only members of the military, both active and retired, and their families.

 Additionally, while GEICO ranked as the 7th overall low-cost company in New Jersey, they actually had the cheapest underwriter in the state: Government Employees Insurance Company.
 Unfortunately, those low rates were balanced out by another vehicle, GEICO Indemnity Co, which had higher costs.
 Since consumers have no say in which company issues their policy, we've averaged the rates for our study.

 Auto insurance costs vary based on where you live, drive, and park your car, so let's take a look at costs at the city level.
 We compared car insurance quotes across fifty companies for four drivers to find the cheapest auto insurance companies for thirty cities in New Jersey.
 Even in locations such as Newark, Passaic, or Paterson, which ranked as the three costliest cities overall, we found companies with rates that were significantly cheaper than their citywide mean.

 |New Jersey Location||Cheapest Insurer #1*||Cheapest Insurer #2||Cheapest Insurer #3**|

 |Newark||NJ Skylands||$1,428||Farmers||$1,543||Norfolk & Dedham||$1,651|

 |Elizabeth||NJ Skylands||1,392||Farmers||1,543||Norfolk & Dedham||1,661|